amittaksande/0-to-1-Unfiltered-Engineering-College-Life/README.md

 # Last Message for Those Who Have Already Decided to Prepare for GATE<br>
 See, at one point I was exactly where you are right now—confused about what to do and what not to do.
 I spent a lot of time analyzing different career paths, thinking about what would work for me, what could go wrong, Preparing for any competitive exam comes with both advantages and risks.
 I have seen many of my friends and seniors taking drops for GATE and still end up with struggled.
 The possibility of failure always exists.

 But one thing that gave me confidence was data, not assumptions.
 If your goal is GATE and aim for the Top institutes of India.
 Do not just sit and study randomly.
 You need a proper plan, a clear strategy, and most importantly, guidance from people who have already cracked the exam.
-You may not realize the importance of guidance now, but after your attempt, you definitely will.
+You may not realize the importance of guidance now, but after your attempt, you definitely will (And yes, I am not going to start any mentorship session like other toppers) Just speaking what I feel.
 Also, if you are not willing to sit for long hours consistently and stay disciplined for next few months, then this path may not be for you.
 I am not saying GATE is impossible, but if you want something bigger, you must be ready to take bigger actions and make sacrifices.

 If you prepare with the right plan, strategy, and guidance, then reaching a top institute is absolutely possible.
 Stay focused, stay consistent, solve problems, and give yourself enough time.
 With hard work of  next few months or 1-2 years can completely change the direction of your life.
 That's all Amit Bhaiya wants to say to you !